TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! info

-    The reason why we use `/data/torrents/` for the torrent client is because it only needs access to the torrent files.
-In the torrent software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/torrents/{tv|movies|music}`.
+    The reason why we use `/data/torrents/` for the torrent client is because it only needs access to the torrent data.
+In the torrent software settings, you’ll need to configure your categories/labels to utilize the right path for specific content.
+You can sort into sub-folders like `/data/torrents/{tv|movies|music}`.

 {! include-markdown "../../../includes/hardlinks/docker-tree-torrents.md" !}